 Cook until the bottom turns golden, about 1-2 minute.
 Use the thin spatula to flip the crêpe over and cook the other side until golden, about 30 sec.

-DONE!
-As mentioned in the introduction these golden beauties can be served with either sweet fillings, such as melted chocolate, fresh fruits, nut butter, jam and whipped cream; or savoury, melted cheese and marmite, avocado and salmon, ham and cheese.
+You can leave the batter overnight in the fridge and cook crêpes the next day for a delicious breakfast.
+These golden beauties can be served with melted chocolate, fresh fruits, nut butter, jam and whipped cream; or savoury options: melted cheese and marmite, avocado and salmon, ham and cheese.

 Calories 390, Carbs 54 grams, Fat 12 grams, Saturated Fat 6 grams, Protein 14 grams, Sodium 256 milligrams